Greenwich House: Greenwich House Music School

 Founded in 1905, Greenwich House Music School was founded as a place for immigrant children and now provides music, art, and dance education for both children and adults.
 About 40 faculty members provide group and individual instruction for a variety of instruments, including piano, strings, guitar, harp, percussion, woodwinds, brass and Suzuki Violin.
 In addition to music, early childhood classes are offered in music and art.
 Dance classes are also available at the school.

 The Renee Weiler Concert Hall on the school's second floor hosts a variety of performances throughout the year.
-Notable performers who have passed through the concert hall include Meredith Monk, Hilary Hahn, John Cage, David Amram, Tim Berne and Ruth Laredo.
+Performers at the concert hall have included Meredith Monk, Hilary Hahn, and John Cage.
 Notable faculty members include long time Piano Chair, German Diez (1924-2014), Morton Subotnick, sometimes referred to as the grandfather of Electronic Music, and current faculty Brandee Younger, jazz harpist.
 Notable alumni include Bobby Lopez, the Tony, Grammy, Emmy and Academy Award-winning composer for the movie Frozen, Avenue Q and Book of Mormon, as well as Erika Nickrenz of the Eroica Trio.

 Greenwich House Music School is a member of the National Guild for Community Arts Education.

 Greenwich House Pottery

-Greenwich House Pottery is a full service clay studio center for ceramics.
+Greenwich House Pottery is a ceramic arts facility that provides studio space and instruction.
 The Pottery offers classes and workshops for students of all ages.
 It also host Master Series lectures as well and two residency programs, including Egyptian painter Ghada Amer.

 Within Greenwich House Pottery is the Jane Hartsook Gallery.[13]
 The gallery was named in honor of Jane Hartsook, former Pottery director.